Xi’an JH-7A Flying Leopard

 Shenyang J-16 Red Eagle

 Notes: The J-16 began as a license-built Su-30MKK (called J-11A in China), imported from Russia.
 However, the original aircraft diverged significantly from the Su-30MKK, and earned the right to be considered its own aircraft.
-It was modified/designed to replace the disappointing JH-7, and had almost totally replaced it in the PLAAF by 2018.
+It was modified/designed to partially replace the JH-7, and had almost totally replaced it in the PLAAF by 2018.
 The airframe and most of the working parts are those of the Su-30MKK, but the avionics, engines, and flight computers are all of Chinese make and tailored for its mission as a strikefighter.
 The J-16 is similar in role and capabilities to the US F/A-18E/F.

 The attack suite is formed around a new AESA radar which also has ground attack and look-down shoot-down capabilities.
 Most Chinese AAMs can be carried, even to the exclusion of other ordnance if necessary.
-Thus, the J-16 can also function as an interceptor or an escort fighter, though it’s primary role is that of a strike aircraft with some air-to-air capability.
+Thus, the J-16 can also function as an interceptor or an escort fighter, though its primary role is that of a strike aircraft with some air-to-air capability.
 The J-16 also has an updated version of the VADS system called EOTS (Electro-Optical Targeting System), which greatly enhances the BVR engagement range and allows the J-16 to fire against ground targets and air-to air targets, depending upon the ordnance used, before the aircraft is within the engagement range of most SAMs and AAA.
 If all that fails, the J-16 has IRST capability.
-Perhaps one of the most easily-seen differences is the two-seat tandem cockpit, with a pilot and a WSO in the rear.
+Perhaps one of the most easily seen differences is the two-seat tandem cockpit, with a pilot and a WSO in the rear.
 The J-16 is capable of carrying almost all Chinese air-to-ground and air-to-air munitions.
 The J-16 is also often seen carrying ECM and IRCM jamming pods, and pods with extra flares and chaff.
 This is in addition to the J-16’s own internal jammers.
 In the starboard wing is a GSh-30-1 30mm autocannon.

 The J-16 makes use of many panels of RAM and carbon fiber construction, giving it a smaller RCS.
-The engines are a pair of WS-10A turbofans with afterburning; though these are based on the original engines that came with the Su-30MKK, which are themselves are close copies of the American F101.They develop 22000 pounds of thrust dry, or 33000 pounds each in afterburner.
-The cockpit sits in a titanium “bathtub” similar to that of the Russian SU-25, though not as strong as the A-10’s cockpit armor.
+The engines are a pair of WS-10A turbofans with afterburning; these are based on the original engines that came with the Su-30MKK, which are themselves are close copies of the American F101.They develop 22000 pounds of thrust dry, or 33000 pounds each in afterburner.
+The cockpit sits in a titanium “bathtub” similar to that of the Russian Su-25, though not as strong as the A-10’s cockpit armor.

 J-16D